myIR, payments and more

 From 1 April 2012 all employer superannuation cash contributions (employer contributions) are liable for ESCT (employer superannuation contributions tax).
 The exception to this is if the employee and employer have agreed to treat some or all of the employer contribution as salary or wages under the PAYE rules.

 KiwiSaver calculations tables are included in the PAYE deduction tables (IR340 and IR341) to help make it easier for you to work out how much to deduct.
-The PAYE calculator is also available and can be used to calculate members' KiwiSaver deductions.
+The PAYE calculator can be used to calculate members' KiwiSaver deductions.
 You need to make sure new employees' KiwiSaver contributions, net compulsory employer contributions and ESCT start from their first pay.

 Special tax codes and student loan special deduction rates